 Blue Lake is visible from the top of Red Crater, across the Central Crater - which like South Crater is actually another drainage basin.
 Blue Lake has formed where cold fresh water fills an old vent.

-A scoria covered ridge leads down to the spectacular Emerald Lakes, which fill old explosion pits.
+A loose, rocky ridge leads down to the spectacular Emerald Lakes, which fill old explosion pits.
 Their brilliant colouring is caused by minerals washed down from the thermal area of Red Crater.

 The Tongariro Alpine Crossing continues from Emerald Lakes to Ketetahi Road.

 From Emerald Lakes the track descends steeply into the Oturere Valley with views of the valley, the Kaimanawa Ranges and the Rangipo Desert.
 The track weaves through an endless variety of unusual jagged lava forms from early eruptions from Red Crater which filled Oturere Valley.

 A magical place to visit especially on a misty day.
 The Oturere Hut is nestled on the eastern edge of these flows.
 There is a pretty waterfall over the ridge from the hut.